More than a third of Aussie Baby Boomers fear they won’t have enough money to live on in retirement.

 It’s a scary prospect they’re facing.
 According to the Australian Super Funds Association, the annual income a person needs for a ‘comfortable’ retirement currently stands just over $43,500.*

 That’s a far cry from the roughly $23,000 a year a full Age Pension plus supplements provides, leaving people with an expectation they’ll have to give up all small comforts in their later years.

 Yet research by Galaxy for Industry SuperFunds found that even people coming close to, and already in, retirement are often confused about super.

 Fifteen per cent of Australians in that age group believe they will be presented with a lump sum, or are unaware that it’s possible to draw an income from super while the balance remains invested.

-Put simply, at retirement part of your super balance is moved into an account from which you draw an income.
+Put simply, at retirement part of your super is moved into an account from which you draw an income.
 The rest remains invested and, if investment returns are healthy, can continue to grow – until you need it.

 That knowledge is particularly important for people with a super balance of $50,000 or less, because they’re by far the most likely to take their super as a lump sum.
 Less than a third of this group use their savings to create an income.**